Shiray Kaka

 Shiray Kaka (née Tane; born 26 March 1995) is a New Zealand rugby sevens player.
 She won a gold medal with the Black Ferns sevens team at the 2020 Summer Olympics in Tokyo.

 Rugby career

 2013–2016

 Kaka made her international debut for the Black Ferns sevens at the 2013 Dubai sevens.

-She was named as a travelling reserve for the 2016 Rio Olympic squad.
+Along with Michaela Blyde she was one of the two traveling reserves for the 2016 Rio Olympic team, which required them to stay in accommodation outside of the Olympic village away from the rest of the team.

 2021

 In 2021, Kaka was part of the Black Ferns sevens squad that won a gold medal at the delayed Tokyo Olympics.

 2022

 Kaka was named in the Black Ferns Sevens squad for the 2022 Commonwealth Games in Birmingham.
 She won a bronze medal at the event.
 She was a member of the side that finished as runner-up at the Sevens Rugby World Cup held in Cape Town, South Africa in September 2022.